For all the challenges and unpredictability of 2020, this year-unlike-any-other also brought new opportunities for year-end charitable planning.

 The CARES Act may make 2020 the perfect year to bunch contributions into a single tax year by itemizing deductions rather than making smaller gifts that do not exceed the standard deduction.

 The CARES Act tax benefits don’t apply to donations to Donor-Advised Funds, supporting organizations, or private foundations.
-However, the Community Foundation of Broward offers several types of charitable Funds that do quality for the CARES Act tax benefit.
-Gifts to an Unrestricted Endowed Fund, Field of Interest Fund or a Designated Fund at the Community Foundation all qualify for CARES Act’s extraordinary opportunities.
+However, the Community Foundation of Broward offers several types of charitable Funds that do qualify for the CARES Act tax benefit.
+Gifts to an Unrestricted Endowed Fund, Field of Interest Fund or a Designated Fund at the Community Foundation all qualify for the CARES Act’s extraordinary opportunities.

 Also, even though the CARES Act suspended Required Minimum Distributions (RMD) in 2020, the Qualified Charitable Distributions of up to $100,000 from IRAs for those 70 ½ and older are still available.
 These distributions are not counted toward AGI and also reduce the amount of RMDs in future years.
 And these distributions are a great way to fuel year-end giving through a charitable Fund at the Community Foundation.

 Important changes from the national election have yet to unfold.
-The results could include a push to raise of the top tax bracket for those with incomes over $400,000 as well as a potential change in long-term capital gains to ordinary income rates.
+The results could include a push to raise the top tax bracket for those with incomes over $400,000 as well as a potential change in long-term capital gains to ordinary income rates.
 This may spur sales of appreciated assets now and increase the tax advantages of donating highly appreciated assets, such as securities, interest in an LLC, or real estate.

 Partnering with the Community Foundation is a great way to make the most out of tax benefits available through charitable giving.
 A gift to the Community Foundation creates a charitable Fund, in the name of the donor, that will support the causes they care about the most.
 The donor gets more than a tax benefit, they create a legacy of bold impact in the community they love.